StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/quick-start/changing-roles.md

 # Changing User Roles

-Team Managers have certain permissions in AI Studio that other contributing team members do not.
+Team managers have certain permissions in AI Studio that other contributing team members do not.
 They can add or remove team members, edit a team member’s role, and approve requests to join the team.

 ### To change a user’s role:

 1. From the ***Account*** tile, navigate to Team Settings and find the user you want to edit.